RedPitaya/Documentation/developerGuide/hardware/hw_specs/fastIO.rst

 .. warning::

-    Jumper settings are limited to the described positions.
+    Please note that jumper settings are limited to the described positions.
 Any other configuration or use of different jumper types may damage the product and void the warranty.

 ==================
 Jumper orientation
 ==================

 The position of the jumpers can affect the measurements taken by the Red Pitaya.
 The jumpers are internally connected to a small metal plate which acts as a capacitor and affects the overall capacitance which in turn affects the input impedance.
-If the jumpers are moved from an incorrect to a correct position, calibration is strongly recommended.
+If the jumpers are moved from an incorrect to a correct position, calibration is strongly recommended as the input capacitance depends on jumper settings and may vary between positions.

-1) The position of the jumper bumps must be as shown in this diagram.
+1. The position of the jumper bumps must be as shown in the diagram.
+Due to the non-symmetrical nature of the jumpers and their latches, we advise installing them with the latch on the outer side to avoid any issues with difficult-to-remove jumpers.

     .. figure:: img/jumpers/Jumper_position_Note.png

-2) The metal part of the jumper should face the PCB so that it is not visible once the jumpers are installed.
-Here is an example on the STEMlab 125-14 4 input:
+2. Once installed, the jumper should be positioned so that the metal part is not visible.
+Please refer to the example on the STEMlab 125-14 4 input for guidance.

     .. figure:: img/jumpers/Jumper_position_4IN_0.png
         :align: center